22-a11-png/system-sentinel/README.md

 This project follows the core philosophies of the Linux ecosystem.
 Contributions, bug reports, and feature requests from the community are highly welcome!

-** Note to contributors:** This project is actively maintained, but updates are reviewed on a scheduled basis due to school and educational commitments.
+ ### Note to contributors This project is actively maintained, but updates are reviewed on a scheduled basis due to school and educational commitments.
 We are looking for co-maintainers to help review pull requests and run automated security audits!

 Feel free to fork the repository, open an issue, or submit a Pull Request.
 Let's make system maintenance safer and faster together!